- Brand name

 Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-Trajentamet should not be used to treat type 1 diabetes or diabetic ketoacidosis.
+Trajentamet should not be used to treat type 1 diabetes.

 If you have not told your doctor, pharmacist or diabetes educator about any of the above, tell them before you take Trajentamet.